human-pangenomics/HPRC_metadata/submissions/readme.md

 ✅ = manually confirmed or uploaded (still worth double checking)
 ⚠️ = partially uploaded but issues with data block a full upload
 🟡 = partially uploaded, full upload may or may not be blocked (the TODO emoji)
-🟠 = ready for a partial upload but not doing that yet since it's not R3
-❓ = inconsistencies make confirming status difficult
+🟠 = ready for a upload (partial or full) but not doing that yet due to R3/lack of BioSamples ❓ = inconsistencies make confirming status difficult
 ❌ = issues with data fully block an upload